 :- pragma foreign_enum("Lang", MercuryType, CtorValues).

-CtorValues is a list of pairs of the form:
+where CtorValues is a list of pairs of the form:

 [ ctor_0 - "ForeignValue_0", ctor_1 - "ForeignValue_1", … ctor_N - "ForeignValue_N" ]

-The first element of each pair is a constructor of the type MercuryType, and the second is a value in the language Lang that will be used to represent that constructor.
+The first element of each pair is a constant (function symbol of arity 0) of the type MercuryType, and the second is either a numeric or a symbolic name for the integer value in the language Lang that the programmer wants to be used to represent that constructor.

-Mercury implementations may impose further foreign language-specific restrictions on the form that values used to represent enumeration constructors may take.
+Mercury implementations may impose further foreign-language-specific restrictions on the form that values used to represent enumeration constructors may take.
 See the language specific information below for details.